FrancisCrickInstitute/pMANIC/docs/natural_isotope_correction.md

 ## Mathematical Method

-The correction solves: **A × x = b**
+We solve a linear system: `A × x = b`

 Where:
-- **A** = Correction matrix (theoretical isotope patterns)
+- `A` = Correction matrix built by convolving elemental isotope distributions (MATLAB-aligned derivatization)
-- **x** = True isotopologue distribution
+- `x` = True isotopologue distribution (fractions)
-- **b** = Measured isotopologue distribution
+- `b` = Measured isotopologue distribution (normalized per timepoint)

 ## Algorithm Implementation

-### Well-Conditioned Matrices (condition number < 10¹⁰)
+### Solver (Direct Only)
+- Normalize each timepoint so intensities sum to 1
-- Uses direct linear algebra (numpy.linalg.solve)
+- Solve `A × x = b` via direct linear algebra (no optimization path)
-- ~100× faster than optimization
-- Typical for molecules < 20 carbons

-**Matrix conditioning**: A well-conditioned matrix has values that are numerically stable to solve.
-When the condition number is low, small changes in input produce small changes in output.

-### Ill-Conditioned Matrices
-- Uses constrained optimization (SLSQP)
-- Enforces non-negativity and mass conservation
-- Required for large molecules or complex derivatization

-**Why matrices become ill-conditioned**: As molecules get larger, the correction matrix rows become increasingly similar (many isotope combinations produce similar patterns), making the system harder to solve uniquely.
+- Rescale by the original total intensity
+- Divide each isotopologue by the diagonal element of `A`
+- Clamp negatives to 0

+We report condition numbers for diagnostics, but always use the direct solver for parity with MATLAB GVISO and performance.

-### Performance Optimization
+### Performance
-- Matrix caching: 5-10× speedup
+- Matrix caching (reuse per compound/derivatization)
-- Vectorized time series processing: 20-100× speedup
+- Vectorized time series processing

 ## Compound Configuration